Philmarx-LSF/Philmarx-LSFproject/readme.txt

 Git is a version control system.
 Git is free software.
-Now I will write a project.
+Now I will write two projects.